CanadaInfo: Government: Federal: Sovereign: Former Sovereigns of Canada

 The Reign of Louis XIV in France: Accomplishments ...

-Louis XIV, the self-named 'Sun King', who was often referred to as Louis the Great, reigned for over 70 years in 17th- and 18th-century France.
-Louis' Minority and the king louis xiv government Fronde
+Louis XIV, the self-named 'Sun King', who was often referred to as Louis the king louis xiv government Great, reigned for over 70 years in 17th- and 18th-century France.
+Louis' Minority and the Fronde

 Louis was born on 5 September 1638 at St Germain-en-Laye.
-He became king at the age of four on the death of his father, Louis XIII.
+He became king louis xiv government king at the age of four on the death of his father, Louis XIII.
 While Louis was a child, his mother, Anne of Austria, served as ...

 Louis XIV (Louis Dieudonné; 5 September 1638 – 1 September 1715), known as Louis the Great (Louis le Grand) or the Sun King (le Roi Soleil), was King of France from 14 May 1643 until his death in 1715.
 His reign of 72 years and 110 days is the longest recorded of any monarch of a sovereign country in European history.
 Louis XIV's France was emblematic of the age of absolutism in Europe.